MLHale/insure-container-sec/milestone_3.md

 # Results

 Upon culmination of this semester, the team fully completed CCVAC.
 The conclusion of the project saw the achievement of all goals listed above.
 Specifically, the team successfully implemented all four SSH scenarios requested by the team sponsor.
-Upon completing all scenarios, the times of file tranfers were compared.
-Regardless of the differences in physical implementation of the containers, VMs, and hypervisors, all four scenarios saw fairly consistant transfer times.
+Upon completing all scenarios, the times of file transfers were compared.
+Regardless of the differences in physical implementation of the containers, VMs, and hypervisors, all four scenarios saw fairly consistent transfer times.
 These findings can be made useful when considering a virtual architecture in the future.

-Additionally, the team created a series of testing containers that are used to test the configurations of other Docker containers.
+Additionally, the team utilized a series of testing containers that are used to test the configurations of other Docker containers.
 The goal of these tests is to find security vulnerabilities, so organizations can correct them before they are exploited.
-The team created a series of three testing containers and two test scripts.
-All five tools are ran by a "master" container.
-The master container may prompt users to run the two scripts, depending on their system needs.
-Results of these tests are written to a HTTP server for review.
+The team also utilized and two CIS test scripts.
+A python setup file will prompt users to run the two scripts, depending on their system needs.
+Results of these tests are written to a directory served by a HTTP server for review.

 **Outcomes**

 A summarized, bulleted list of the team's outcomes can be referenced below.

 * The team successfully enacted the four SSH scenarios given by team sponsor.
 * The team compared results of the SSH scenarios to determine relative efficiency.
-* The team created a series of containers, ran by a master Docker container, to test the configurations of other containers.
+* The team utilized a series of containers, ran together using docker-compose, to test the configurations of other containers.
 * The team created a HTTP server to host results of the tests.

 **Hindrances**